spm/spm-docs/docs/tutorials/opm/evoked/index.md

 ## Averaging

-We can now average across our trials and compute our t-statistic.
+We can now compute our evoked response by averaging across trials.
 The function `spm_eeg_average` has 1 key argument: `S.D`.
-We can then plot the average response for all channels trivially.
+We can then plot the average response for all channels.

 ```matlab
 S=[];